 One theory says Chile comes from a tribal chief called Tili who used to rule the area.
-Another says that a valley looked very similar to another valley in Peru so Chile was named after that.
-One last theory says that the word “chilli” in Mapudungan, translates to “where the world ends” or “the deepest point of the earth.”
+Another says that a valley looked very similar to another valley in Peru, so the country was named after it.
+One last theory says that the word “chilli” in Mapudungun, translates to “where the world ends” or “the deepest point of the earth.”

 In Chile, the currency is called the Peso.

 Most of the Chilean population live in and around the capital Santiago.
 Many Chileans have European backgrounds, with most ancestry coming from Spain & the Basque Region.
 Also, there’s a significant Mestizo population, the result of intermarriage between European settlers & indigenous groups.
 The most significant surviving indigenous group, the Mapuche make up 5% of the population.

 - Chileans greet one another with a handshake, hug or kiss on the right cheek